xardas110/HookProject/README.md

 ## Install

-This game uses a forked UE4 edition that is rewritted by AAA to support proper toon shading and character shadow.
+This game uses a re-writted UE4 engine by AAA to support proper toon shading and character shadow.
 A private repository contains the re-writted engine: https://github.com/xardas110/UnrealEngine